-The Biology in Engineering Certificate was designed and is administered by a Biology in Engineering Certificate Committee composed of faculty from multiple engineering disciplines.
+The Certificate for Biology in Engineering for Engineering Majors was designed and is administered by a Biology in Engineering Certificate Committee composed of faculty from multiple engineering disciplines.
 Students normally should begin the program during their sophomore or junior year, but seniors may also apply.

 Prerequisites to enter the certificate program: